McShelby/hugo-theme-relearn/exampleSite/content/configuration/branding/colors/_index.en.md

 {{< multiconfig file=hugo >}}
 [params]
-  themeVariant = [ "relearn-light", "relearn-dark" ]
+  themeVariant = [ 'relearn-light', 'relearn-dark' ]
 {{< /multiconfig >}}

 The first variant is the default, and a selector will appear if there's more than one.